If you’re a company that uses Class 5 oxidizers, care must be taken to avoid a potentially dangerous environment.

 That’s because hazardous waste Class 5 oxidizers readily yield oxygen in reactions.
 This can enhance the threat of combustion and pose a dangerous situation for your employees.

 Below, we’ll explore some of the most frequent questions that address:

 The Department of Transportation uses a classification system that organizes hazardous chemicals and materials into different groups, referred to as classes.

-Examples of classes include explosives, gases, flammable solids, and radioactive materials.
-One class of hazardous materials that your business may use is materials which are labeled as hazardous waste class 5 oxidizers.
+Examples of classes include explosives, gases, flammable solids and radioactive materials.
+Class 5 oxidizers is another example of hazardous materials class your business may use.

 In the event of a fire or chemical reaction, the presence of oxidizers can lead to massive combustion of an otherwise small, contained chemical event.
 This video shows the energetic reaction between an oxidizer and organic compound.

-Provide the medical team with the Safety Data Sheet SDS for the chemical.
+If any of the above situations occur, make sure you provide the medical team with the Safety Data Sheet (SDS) for the chemical.
 Always consult with the SDS for emergency procedures specific to the chemical you are using.

-In addition to knowing how they should be transported, it’s important to work with a hazardous waste disposal company that is properly licensed and trained to handle emergency situations.
-Waste removal specialists should know exactly what to do in the event of any kind of spill to ensure the safety of your facility, staff, and others around you.
+Be sure to work with a hazardous waste disposal company that is properly licensed and trained to handle emergency situations.
+Waste removal specialists should know exactly what to do in the event of any kind of spill to ensure the safety of your facility, staff and others around you.